triton-inference-server/model_analyzer/docs/launch_modes.md

 by the perf_analyzer instances launched by Model Analyzer.

 This mode is useful if you want to run with the Triton Server installed locally and want the increased performance from the C API.
-You will need Triton Server and all of its dependencies installed locally, though.
+Similar to the [local mode](#local), Triton Server must be installed in the environment that the Model Analyzer is being used.

 ### Remote